If you catch the chickenpox virus, you’ll begin to get symptoms 10 to 21 days later. The first symptoms can include:

 - a general feeling of being unwell

-Your spots might develop into pustules (blisters containing pus).
-These blisters will usually crust over within a few days to form scabs.
-Your spots usually take around two weeks to heal completely.
+Your spots might become filled with fluid, forming small blisters.
+These can be extremely itchy and will usually crust over within a few days, forming scabs.
+Your spots will probably take around two weeks to heal completely.
 They don’t usually leave a scar, unless they get infected.
-This can happen if you scratch them.
+This may be more likely if you scratch them.

-The severity of chickenpox infection varies – it’s possible for children to be infected but show no symptoms.
-If you’re an adult, your chickenpox may be more severe.
-The rash may be more widespread and you may have a fever for longer.
+The severity of chickenpox varies – it’s possible for children to be infected but show no symptoms.
+Some children may have only a few blistered spots, while others will have extensive spots.
+You may have a fever for longer, or you may become more unwell and develop complications.

-In most cases, you can diagnose chickenpox from its characteristic rash.
-If you have recently been in contact with anyone who has chickenpox this can help to confirm your diagnosis.
+You’ll probably be able to tell that you have chickenpox because it comes with a particular rash.
+If you’ve recently been in contact with anyone who has chickenpox, this can help to confirm your diagnosis.

-There is no specific treatment for chickenpox and you will usually get better without any medicine.
+Most people with chickenpox don’t need any specific treatment and get better without any medicine.

 - Drink enough fluids.

-- Dress appropriately so that you’re not too hot or cold.
+- Make sure you’re not too hot or cold.

 - Wear smooth, cotton fabrics to reduce any irritation to your rash.